 If you don’t already have a home solar system and aren’t interested in installing one, then a standby generator or portable power storage system is your best bet.
 You’ll power what you need without the high investment cost of solar.

 If, however, you already have solar panels installed or are planning on it, the benefits of whole-home battery storage include free energy and potential independence from the grid, tax incentives, and peak-time payback opportunities where your utility will pay you money for the solar power you generate.
+That's right, not only do you get free electricity at home, but you could get paid for it.
 Although the initial costs are high, you’ll hopefully recoup your investment over the long run.